MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/how-to/migrate-public-client.md

     }
 }
 ```

    :::column-end:::
 :::row-end:::

 ---

 ### MSAL benefits

-Key benefits of MSAL.NET for your app include:

-- **Resilience**.
-MSAL.NET helps make your app resilient through the following:

-   - Microsoft Entra ID Cached Credential Service (CCS) benefits.
-CCS operates as a Microsoft Entra backup.
-   - Proactive renewal of tokens if the API that you call enables long-lived tokens through [continuous access evaluation](/azure/active-directory/develop/app-resilience-continuous-access-evaluation).
+Learn about MSAL library benefits in the [Migrate applications to the Microsoft Authentication Library (MSAL)](/entra/identity-platform/msal-migration) article.

 ### Troubleshooting

 The following troubleshooting information makes two assumptions:

 - Your ADAL.NET code was working.
 - You migrated to MSAL by keeping the same client ID.

-If you get an exception with either of the following messages:
+If you get an exception with the following message:

 > `AADSTS90002: Tenant 'aaaabbbb-0000-cccc-1111-dddd2222eeee' not found.
 This may happen if there are no active`
 > `subscriptions for the tenant.
 Check to make sure you have the correct tenant ID.
 Check with your subscription`